perez987/OpenCore-and-UEFI-Secure-Boot/README.md

 ## 7. Ending

-After embedding db.auth, kek.auth and pk.auth in the firmware we can boot signed OpenCore and macOS with UEFI Secure Boot enabled.
+After embedding db.auth, kek.auth and pk.auth into the firmware we can boot OpenCore and macOS with UEFI Secure Boot enabled.